NLTGit/automated_infrastructure_compliance_framework/README.md

 **For help, email aicf@nltgis.com**

 ## What is AICF?
 The Automated Infrastructure Compliance Framework is an open-source integrated pipeline for deploying and monitoring infrastructure.
 Specific features include:
 * Pre-deployment policy checking using Open Policy Agent
 * Post-deployment AWS/Azure drift detection using Fugue.co
 * Terraform for Infrastructure-as-Code deployments

 ## Technical Summary
+AICF is the confluence of several technologies and tools such as Open Policy Agent, Terraform and Fugue.
+It can be build upon any CI/CD toolset of one's choosing.
+Currently, we have examples of AICF that are built on:

-AICF is currently built on AWS Codepipeline and AWS Codebuild and integrates Open Policy Agent, Terraform, and Fugue.
+    1) AWS Codepipeline and AWS Codebuild
+    2) GitHub Actions

+Use of each detailed below.

-## Deployment/installation overview
+## AWS Codepipeline Deployment/installation overview
 Before deploying by any of the following methods, the values for the following configuration parameters must be gathered:

 "ApplicationName" - Any name of your choosing for the AWS codepiplne reference name